 Qualitative research reveals the root cause of problem areas on your site.
 Here, brands conduct audience research to identify the desires and pain points affecting conversion.

 There are a variety of methods to gather information about your customers, such as customer interviews, surveys, usability testing, and session recordings.
-Reviewing customer service chat logs is also helpful to understand customer obstacles, and Shopify stores can capture great qualitative feedback through post-purchase surveys, which can be automated using tools like KnoCommerce or Fairing.
+Reviewing customer service chat logs is also helpful for understanding customer obstacles, and Shopify stores can capture high-quality feedback through post-purchase surveys, which can be automated with tools like KnoCommerce or Fairing.

-By conducting research, brands identify areas for improvement and potential solutions.
-Next, it’s time to put those solutions to the test.
+By conducting both types of research, brands identify areas for improvement and potential solutions rooted in data.
+Next, it's time to put those solutions to the test.

 Start by using your research to inform your hypothesis.
 For example, we partnered with Dr. Squatch, a personal care and organic soap brand, to conduct a site-wide audit.
-During our research, we noticed many customers purchased several soaps at one time.
-However, the product page did not have a quantity field.
-Instead, shoppers had to click “add-to-cart” multiple times.
+During our research, we noticed that many customers purchased several soaps at once.
+However, the product page lacked a quantity field.
+Instead, shoppers had to click "add to cart" multiple times.
 We hypothesized that adding a quantity field would increase quantities purchased and, therefore, boost average order value.

 Image description: Adding quantities to Dr. Squatch's product pages.